MAGI-ERP/MAGI-ERP.github.io/source/index.html.md

 # Pre-requisites

 * MAGI License Server version 101 or later
-* WinMAGI build V821332 or later
+* WinMAGI build V821495 or later
 * Register the WinMAGI.exe
 * A valid WinMAGI license authorizing at least one of the supported entity types
 * An available concurrent user seat or limited user seat
+* A software developer to create the middleware that integrates your third-party applications with WinMAGI

 ### Currently supported entity types